- About Us

 - Give Back

-To slow the spread of the Coronavirus (COVID-19) and safeguard the well-being of scholars, staff, and families, Austin Achieve Public Schools will be closed Monday, March 23 through Monday, April 13.
+To slow the spread of the Coronavirus (COVID-19) and safeguard the well-being of scholars, staff, and families, Austin Achieve Public Schools will be closed through the end of the 2019-20 academic school year.

 This is an unprecedented situation.
 We appreciate your patience and understanding as we respond to this dynamic situation and work to support our scholars, families, and staff throughout the closure.